 FAQs

 The PCL offers care providers in Washington the opportunity to consult with a UW Psychiatrist about adult patients (18+) with mental health issues and/or substance use disorders.
-The service provides immediate “curbside consultation” followed by a brief, written summary of the recommendations sent via email to the calling provider typically within 1 business day.
+The service provides immediate “curbside consultation” followed by a brief, de-identified written summary of the recommendations sent via email to the calling provider typically within 1 business day.

 Patients, family and caregivers are NOT eligible to call.

-Beginning in January 2023, we expanded to allow non-prescribing care providers in Washington to call the line between 8 a.m. and 5 p.m.
+Non-prescribing care providers may call the line between 8 a.m. and 5 p.m.
 Monday through Friday (excluding holidays).
-Prescribing providers may call any time, 24/7.

 You reach the PCL by calling 877-WA-PSYCH (877-927-7924).
 Prescribing providers may call 24 hours a day, seven days a week.
 Non-prescribing care providers may call between 8 a.m. and 5 p.m.
 Monday through Friday (excluding holidays).